No Membership Addendum.

 - Local church membership is anchored to tradition.
 The seven deadly words to any organization are: because that’s how we’ve always done it.
 Doing the same thing the same way, endlessly, eventually becomes a key factor in the decline in the life of an organization.
 Tradition is not a principle.
 Traditions must be altered, modified, changed and even ended for long term survival.
 Principles are sacred and should be protected at all costs.
 Membership is a tradition not a principle.

-- Local church membership can limit the authority of the Elders.
+- Local church membership limits the authority of the Elders.
 It can hold the majority of the congregation, including the Elders, hostage to the whims of a few members.
 The following scenario can and does play out in churches that are heavily dependent on membership votes.
 Imagine an emotionally charged issue crops up in the church.
 The Elders come down on one side of the issue and the old guard members on the other side.
 A showdown vote is scheduled.
 Let’s say 300 people attend the Church and 65% (195) are members.
 Let’s say the constitution says it only takes 20% (39) of members qualify as quorum.
 Let’s say the vote can be decided by a simple majority of quorum (20).
 Theoretically, it would only take 20 members to decide the outcome for every 300 people, and that would occur regardless of the authority of the Elders.
 The tail ends up wagging the dog.
 If this seems extreme your experience with church issues is limited.
 Sadly, this scenario is the all too common end result.

 - By Laws that include membership risk painting themselves in the corner on contentious issues.
 They’ll find they’ve created a group of people called members, who have a tight grip on the outcome of issues.
 This is the American way of doing things.
 It is not the Biblical way to doing things.